Marley-Semende/Marley-Semende/README.md

 # Hi there! 👋🏿 I'm Marley Semende

-I'm currently diving into both front-end and backend development, at Hack Your Future, Amsterdam,NL.
+I'm currently diving into both front-end and backend development, at Hack Your Future, NL.

 🌱 I’m currently learning Front-end and Back-end technologies including: